-Pacemakers See Section 6.3, "How to initiate asynchronous pacing in a Medtronic pacemaker with a
+Pacemakers See Section 6.3, How to initiate asynchronous pacing in a Medtronic pacemaker with a electrical stimuli.
+See "EMG (electromyography)" for more information.

-ICDs See Section 6.4, "How to suspend tachyarrhythmia detection and therapies in a Medtronic
+ICDs See Section 6.4, How to suspend tachyarrhythmia detection and therapies in a Medtronic

 Type 2: automated test - An automated NCS applies a programmed sequence of pulses to a nerve that can affect an implanted pacemaker or ICD.